Nexolight/wtstamp/README.md

                                      or the last closed day (2nd) is choosen.
   -E, --move-End      <<s/+>HH:MM> [dd.mm.yyyy]
                                      Moves the end time from the given day (+=forward, s=backward).
-                                     When no day is given either the last open day (1st) or the last closed day (2nd) is choosen
+                                     When no day is given, then the last closed day is choosen.

 optional arguments:
   -h, --help                         show this help message and exit